Schools began using Opportunity Culture models in:

-Learn more about Wilson County Schoolsby visiting the district website.
+Learn more about the Opportunity Culture initiative in Wilson County Schools by visiting this website.

 The North Carolina State Board of Education awarded an Advanced Teaching Roles grant to Wilson County Schools in fall 2020 to join the national Opportunity Culture initiative.
-The district is using the grant funding to design and strengthen its Opportunity Culture plans for implementation in fall 2021.
+The district used the grant funding to design and strengthen its Opportunity Culture plans for implementation in fall 2021.

 The district intends to use Opportunity Culture roles to help address difficulties in recruiting and retaining great teachers, and to strengthen student learning.
 The roles extend the reach of excellent teachers and their teams to many more students, provide intensive support to all Opportunity Culture educators, and create paid career paths that let great teachers advance without leaving the classroom.

 “We are excited about the opportunities the Advanced Teaching Roles grant will provide for our schools and our district as we work hard to recruit and retain the very best educators to guide and inspire our students,” Superintendent Lane Mills said.
 “By implementing the Opportunity Culture model, we will be able to improve the quality of newly hired teachers, assist current teachers and add to the instructional knowledge base of our school system to increase student achievement.
 This grant will help lead an advancement in teaching and create pathways to encourage educators to grow in their profession while still continuing to teach.”